 We are working to understand what the numbers mean.
 We will do additional monitoring and analysis to determine if there are groundwater impacts from our storage sites farther from the immediate area.

 We proactively reached out and met with plant neighbors and community leaders to answer questions about the data collected so far and to discuss next steps.

 - Alternate Source Reviews

-Independent third parties completed Alternate Source Reviews for the landfill and bottom ash pond sites at Mountaineer Plant.
-The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.
+An independent third party successfully completed an Alternate Source Demonstration for the landfill site at Mountaineer Plant.
+This demonstration identifies other factors that could impact sampling results as the groundwater passes the CCR storage sites.

 AEP and Appalachian Power recently completed the required review of location restrictions for Mountaineer Plant’s CCR storage sites.
 This review found that both CCR storage sites at Mountaineer Plant meet all location restrictions.